Brain-IT: Image Reconstruction from fMRI via Brain-Interaction Transformer: Experimental Results

 \section{Experimental Results}

 This section presents the effectiveness of \textbf{\emph{Brain-IT}} for reconstructing images from brain signals (fMRI).
 We first briefly describing the experimental framework (\cref{sec:setting}).
 We then show quantitative and qualitative results from our full pipeline, showing that it outperforms current SotA methods (\cref{sec:results}).
 Next, we evaluate the transfer learning capabilities of \textbf{\emph{Brain-IT}}, showing that training on a new subject with only 1 hour of data produces high-quality results, comparable to previous methods trained on the full 40 hours, and significantly better than ones trained on 1 hour (\cref{sec:transfer}).
+Additionally, we demonstrate the robustness of our model through qualitative evaluation of image reconstructions on ``\emph{NSD Synthetic}''~\cite{Gifford2024Synthetic}, which is an \emph{out-of-distribution} dataset (\cref{fig:OOD_fig})